 Many students find it helpful to undertake a period of work experience either before or during their undergraduate studies.

 Students looking for work experience placements should seek advice from their school/university careers adviser.
-In the event that the careers adviser is unable to help, you should contact the Personnel/HR departments of companies direct.
+If your careers adviser is unable to help, you should contact the Personnel/HR departments of companies direct.
 Chemical engineers are employed across a huge variety of industries so you should research companies carefully before contacting them.
 The easiest method is to use company websites.

 Contact details for many of the major employers of chemical engineers are listed by sector in the Employers section of this website.